Foods that Clog Your Arteries

 The majority of oils that are used in the kitchen (corn, sunflower, etc.) are rich in saturated fats.
 These don’t benefit our cardiovascular health.

-In this section we could name pizza and hamburgers, but there are so many other examples.
+In this section we can mention pizza and hamburgers, but there are so many other examples.
+An investigation published in Health Promotion Perspectives highlights that, in addition to increasing cardovascular risks, they also cause obesity.

 All of these foods have a lot of fat and cholesterol.
 Also, in many cases they contain chemical and artificial ingredients that make them taste better and increase their commercial performance.